Who Cares About My Credit Score?

 Most landlords care a great deal about your credit score.
 They view your score as a reflection of how responsible you about paying your bills on time.
 Finding a tenant that will make rent payments on time is a top priority for many landlords.
 Landlords may have a minimum credit score that they require before considering an application further.
 Once you pass the minimum score criteria, landlords may look further into your credit report to determine if you are a suitable tenant for their rental property.

 Mortgage lenders have an even greater interest in your credit score.
 While landlords can evict a tenant for non-payment of rent, foreclosing on a home is a much costlier and lengthier process.
 Lenders will zero in on your credit score, along with other factors, to determine whether or not to approve you for a mortgage.
-They'll also use it to determine your interest rate.
+They'll also use it to determine your interest rate, whether it's your first mortgage or a refinance.
 If your credit score is too low, they'll charge you a higher interest rate to make up for the increased risk.

 Your employer shouldn't care about your credit score, but some do.
 Federal law allows employers to pull your credit report when hiring if they get your advance permission, but at least 11 states have barred employers from doing so — or put restrictions on the practice.
 If you live in one of the states that bans the use of credit scores in hiring, you're protected.
 Otherwise, you have a choice to say no and risk getting shown the door, or explain any dings to your credit in advance and remain in the running.
 If you do have to produce a credit report, the one your prospective future employers see is specially formatted to leave out certain information.
 The data they can't see includes your date of birth, so they can't illegally discriminate against you when it comes to protected information such as age.